pixelwizard2/Project.NLP--TruthCheck----Fake-News-Detection-Model-Implementing-a-Text-Classification/README.md

 ## 2. Team Composition and Role Distribution (팀 구성 및 역할 분담 )

--**Team Leader :** Responsible for data preprocessing and project management.
+- **Team Leader :** Responsible for data preprocessing and project management.
--**Team Member 1 :** In charge of designing, implementing, and optimizing the LSTM model.
+- **Team Member 1 :** In charge of designing, implementing, and optimizing the LSTM model.
--**Team Member 2 :** Responsible for model performance evaluation, result interpretation, and visualization.
+- **Team Member 2 :** Responsible for model performance evaluation, result interpretation, and visualization.

-## 3. Technologies and Tools Used(사용 기술 및 도구)
+## 3. Technologies and Tools Used (사용 기술 및 도구)

-Programming Language: Python
+- **Programming Language:** Python
-Libraries and Frameworks: TensorFlow, Keras, Pandas, Re, NumPy, Matplotlib, Seaborn, Scikit-Learn, NLTK Machine Learning Techniques: LSTM, Embedding, Dropout Project Features and Challenges:
+- **Libraries and Frameworks:** TensorFlow, Keras, Pandas, Re, NumPy, Matplotlib, Seaborn, Scikit-Learn, NLTK
+- **Machine Learning Techniques:** LSTM, Embedding, Dropout

+## 4. Project Features and Challenges (프로젝트 특징 및 도전 과제)

-Emphasis on the importance of collaboration.
+Emphasis on the importance of collaboration
 Challenge: Addressing the issues of overfitting and underfitting in the model.

 Project Development Process: